opentelecoms-org/jscommunicator/README.txt

 You need to have the following JavaScript libraries available in your web server or CMS:

-  JsSIP (we currently rely on the code from the develop branch)
+  JsSIP
+    The latest code on the JSCommunicator master branch works with JsSIP version 0.6.x

   jQuery (v1.4 or greater has been tested)